Symbolic Interactionism Theory

 For instance, in a job interview (our “stage”), we dress formally, speak politely, and highlight our strengths (a “script”) to give the interviewer a favorable impression.

-Goffman introduced the idea of front stage vs. back stage behavior.
+Goffman introduced front stage and back stage behavior.
 Front stage refers to when we are in public or in a social role and conscious of an audience – we perform according to expected norms for that setting.

 Back stage is when we are in private, out of the public eye, and can relax the performance.
 In back stage regions (like being at home or with close friends), people often drop their roles, showing aspects of themselves they hide on the front stage.